acgetchell/mundus-atrox/src/journals/fourth.md

 There are ten Orcs, with a fearsome leader and, as it becomes apparent, a Shaman.
 The Shaman casts buffs on the attacking group which rushes downhill at the party. *Geral*, *Orky*, and *CoralKing* move to block.

 *Benjamin* and *Steve* shoot arrows with limited success.
-It becomes apparent by the unusual resistance of the Orcs to the Hexes and such from *Wulrif* and *Actias* that the Shaman has countered some of their spells. *Tasbros* and *Tysnera* get some damaging spell strikes in.
+The unusual resistance of the Orcs to the Hexes and such from *Wulrif* and *Actias* indicates that the Shaman has countered some of their spells. *Tasbros* and *Tysnera* get some damaging spell strikes in.
 But the center is held by *Geral*, *Orky*, and *CoralKing*, who absorb the brunt of the warband's attacks.

-*CoralKing* goes down no less than three times, revived by *Viker* and *Calmul* before finally going down for good.
-His stand gives
-*Orky* and *Geral* time to deal with the Shaman and the other Orcs, until only the leader is left.
-His last strike is a mighty blow which nearly takes *Geral's* head off.
+*CoralKing* goes down no less than three times, revived by *Viker* and *Calmul* before finally falling.
+His stand gives *Orky* and *Geral* time to deal with the Shaman and the other Orcs, until only the leader is left.
+His death strike is a mighty blow which nearly takes *Geral* with him.

 *Viker* heals *CoralKing* just before he takes the long dirt nap to join his ancestors.

-Battered, the party rests, after taking suitable trophies from the Orcs.
+Battered, the party rests, taking suitable trophies from the Orcs.

 Again, two *Clockwork Horrors* arrive and the party leaves them to their grisly task.
 During the Long Rest, *Benjamin* sees three leave.